henningbruhn/henningbruhn.github.io/_sources/contents/rl.md

 &\leq \expec_{\pi'}[R_2|S_0=s] +\gamma\expec_{\pi'}\left[ v_\pi(S_2)|S_0=s\right]
 \end{align*}
-That the last inequality is true can be formally proved by going back to what $\expec_{\pi'}$ actually means, or by appealing to the law of total expectation {prf:ref}`totalexp`).
+That the last inequality is true can be formally proved by going back to what $\expec_{\pi'}$ actually means, or by appealing to the law of total expectation, {prf:ref}`totalexp`).
 ````

 Note that, with virtually the same proof, we also obtain a mirror version of the theorem: